nmbr73/Kernfusion/Wiki/Foundations/Novel-view synthesis.md

 View synthesis takes a pictures (or a number of pictures) of a subject and aims to create new views, or so to say novel views, of that subject.
 3D reconstruction, the creation of three-dimensional models from a set of images, is a view synthesis that tries to reverse the process of obtaining 2D images from 3D scenes.
 The task of generating new images that render a subject from a different viewpoint than the one given is called a novel view synthesis.

-Aproaches to synthesize novel views are for examle NeRF and Photogrammetry.
+Approaches to synthesize novel views are for example NeRF and Photogrammetry.

 - [The Difference Between NeRF And Photogrammetry 3D Scan](https://youtu.be/m9JyKQTxTY4)